VuduVations/cyber/CBA/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+BSD 3-Clause License - see the [LICENSE](license.md) file for details.